Dan Green

 Rent-to-own is a contractual agreement between a renter and a landlord where a renter pays rent monthly while the lease is in effect and has an option or obligation to buy the home when the rental period concludes.

 Rent-to-own may appeal to first-time home buyers because it allows them to “test” a home before committing to buy it, while also allowing time to build credit, save for a down payment, and improve their financial situation.
-However, rent-to-own contracts are often balanced in favor of the landlord.
+However, rent-to-own contracts often favor the landlord, which can create risks for the renter.

-Before entering a rent-to-own contract, home buyers should review the agreement with a real estate attorney and be aware that payments or rent credits towards the home’s eventual purchase price may be forfeited after a single late payment and for other reasons.
+Before entering a rent-to-own contract, home buyers should review the agreement with a real estate attorney.
+It is important to know that payments or rent credits toward the home’s purchase price may be forfeited after a single late payment or for other breaches of the contract.

 Rent-to-Own: A Real World Example